pc11000/product_scraper/README.md

 # product_scraper

-# fetches all products of the defined urls
+fetches all products of the defined urls

+checkout and run:
-# checkout and run python offers.py
+python offers.py